 - Lee Berthiaume, who won for his work at the Woodstock Sentinel-Review, served as managing editor at Embassy Magazine, Parliamentary reporter for Postmedia Network and the Ottawa Citizen, and is currently defence and veterans affairs reporter for The Canadian Press.

-- Two-time winner Zane Schwartz, who won for his work with The National Post and with the Calgary Herald, was previously a staff reporter at Maclean’s, and senior reporter for Toronto-based investigative news outlet The Logic.
+- Two-time winner Zane Schwartz, who won for his work with The National Post and with the Calgary Herald, was previously a staff reporter at Maclean’s, and senior reporter for Toronto-based investigative news outlet The Logic and is currently the CEO of the Investigative Journalism Foundation.

-- Two-time winner Luiza Chwialkowska Savage, who won for her work with The National Post, served as Washington bureau chief for Maclean’s, and is currently executive director of editorial initiatives for POLITICO.
+- Two-time winner Luiza Chwialkowska Savage, who won for her work with The National Post, served as Washington bureau chief for Maclean’s, and is currently executive editor for POLITICO.

 - Two time winner Daniel Dale is a reporter at CNN’s Washington Bureau, where he fact-checks political claims.
 Prior to that, he spent 11 years at the Toronto Star, where he was the Washington Bureau chief, city hall reporter and bureau chief.